mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 **GET: `https://api-eu.vonage.com/beta/meetings/themes/logos-upload-urls`**

 Use a GET on this API to retrieve the credentials needed for upload.
-The response will contain objects for each favicon, white logo, and colored logo.
+The response will contain objects for each favicon, light logo, and colored logo.
 The `Policy` will be your JWT.
 Grab the values for the image type you wish to upload.

 #### Response